 Calculation of scores:

-Scores from the two categories (Technical performance and Impression) of a Riders routine are added together to produce a judges’ total score out of 100.
+Scores from the two categories (Technical performance and Impression) of a riders routine are added together to produce a judges’ total score out of 100.

 There cannot be a tie between riders of the same heat.
 All three judges total scores are then averaged to produce a final score out of 100 for each rider.